 - A real downtown lifestyle

-This is not a neighborhood where you need a yard to be happy.
-It is a neighborhood where you need a good balcony, a walkable block, and a lifestyle that fits the way you actually want to live.
+This isn't a neighborhood where you need a yard to be happy.
+It's a neighborhood where you need a good balcony, a walkable block, and a lifestyle that fits the way you actually want to live.

 Lake Eola Access

 South Eola is one of the best neighborhoods in Orlando for Lake Eola access.
-The lake is not across town.
-It is not a drive.
-It is right there.
+The lake isn't across town.
+It's not a drive.
+It's right there.
 Many condos in South Eola have direct views of the lake or are within a short walk.

 Lake Eola Park offers a walking and jogging path around the lake, the iconic fountain, swan boats, farmers markets, festivals, and some of the best views of the Orlando skyline.
-It is one of the things that makes South Eola feel special compared to other downtown neighborhoods.
+It's one of the things that makes South Eola feel special compared to other downtown neighborhoods.

 South Eola Condos